FarronF/limerick-council-meetings/meetings/2021/03/03-Virtual Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West/Minutes - Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West - 5th February 2020.md

 new Garda Station in Newcastle West, staff numbers in Garda patrol vehicles, the Text Alert

-System and the locations of Go Safe Vans.---
+System and the locations of Go Safe Vans.
+---
 3

 This concluded the Meeting.